banduri/snippets/Readme.md

 cut -d '"' -f2 '/tmp/1995 Garth Ennis - Preacher Volume 1.pdf.htm' | grep -i jsonp
 ```
-translated to human words this means cut every linke in the html-File at the delimiter " into fields but show me only field two.
+translated to human words this means to cut every line in the html-File at the delimiter `"` into fields but show me only field two.
 Show me (grep) all lines containing the word 'jsonp' (incasesensitive).
-This gives us lot's of links to the assetstore of scribd
+This gives us lots of links to the assetstore of scribd

 ```
 https://html2-f.scribdassets.com/8r1f1u8irk4qsu8q/pages/4-53bf432e6e.jsonp